 Platelet Rich Plasma Therapy PRP

 Clinical signs in patients that may be candidates for PRP therapy include stiff to get up and lay down, difficulty doing stairs or jumping into the car or on the bed and limping on one or more legs.
+Contrary to common belief, osteoarthritis can occur in patients of any age and is not limited to senior pets.
 Patients young and old can benefit from PRP therapy.
 PRP uses components from the patient's own blood and targets the region of disease or injury directly.
 As we are using a product from the patient's own body, there are no side effects that can sometimes occur when using systemic drug therapy.
 The cost of PRP therapy can be equal or less compared to monthly therapy with medications such as Metacam or Rimadyl or injections with Cartrophen.

 Watch this short video on how PRP works

 Make an appointment with one of our veterinarians.
 A medical history and thorough physical exam will be performed.

 X-rays plus or minus ultrasound will be performed to determine the pathology and identify the region(s) to be treated.*

 A blood sample is taken from your pet and prepared to isolate the platelet-rich portion to be used on the same day.**

 Under light sedation, the PRP is injected into the affected joint(s), muscle or tendon.
 The patient is discharged the same day.

 A progress evaluation is made two weeks after the initial treatment to determine if the patient needs a second treatment.
 The effects of PRP can last 6-12 months or longer.
 PRP is a useful tool in a multi-modal approach to chronic pain, increasing quality of life and in many cases, quantity allowing pets to live longer and interact with their families longer.
 PRP is now covered by many pet insurance companies when a proper diagnosis is established and PRP is prescribed by a licensed veterinarian.